pdefusco/CML2COD/README.md

 - Edition: Standard
 - Resource Profile: 1 vCPU / 2GiB Memory

-The notebook contains instructions.
+Run the "COD_Demo" notebook.
+The notebook does not require any changes to the code and contains instructions.
 If you are new to Jupyter Notebooks, you can execute each cell by pressing "Shift Command Enter" at the same time on your keyboard.